 But I stand firm.
 It’s people I’m most interested in, and if I’ve found anything in two decades as a foreign correspondent and daydrinker, it’s that humans are endlessly fascinating, and occasionally even delightful.
 Case in point, this episode’s guest, Kevin Mwachiro—an openly gay athlete in a country where gay relationships are illegal, a survivor of a rare cancer who is also the sunniest person I’ve met in ages.
 Kevin was a guest on one of the last episodes of Parts Unknown, when Bourdain and W. Kamau Bell came to Kenya, and it is my distinct human pleasure to have him, like Tony and Kamau before him, on this show.

-Here is an edited and condensed transcript from my conversation with Joshua.
-Subscribers can listen to the full episode here.
-If you’re not on Luminary yet, subscribe and listen (and get a 1-month free trial) by signing up here.
+Here is an edited and condensed transcript from my conversation with Kevin.
+You can listen to the full episode, for free, on Apple Podcasts, Stitcher, Spotify, or wherever you get your podcasts.